We Will Rock You: In conversation with Michael McKell - The Mancunion

-If you aren’t sure We Will Rock You is for you, McKell’s thoughtful synopsis will convince: “If you want to be well away from any problem, any worry or anxiety and to be taken away by two and a half hours of pure entertainment, come see the greatest rock show there is”.
+If you aren’t sure We Will Rock You is for you, Mckell’s thoughtful synopsis should convince: “If you want to be well away from any problem, any worry or anxiety and to be taken away by two and a half hours of pure entertainment, come see the greatest rock show there is”.

-We Will Rock You plays at Manchester Palace Theatre from 5th-10th September – the final stop of its 2022 tour.
+We Will Rock You plays at Palace Theatre Manchester from 5th-10th September – the final stop of its UK tour.

+Check out our previous review of We Will Rock You, our review of Queen + Adam Lambert’s The Rhapsody Tour, and our review of (and interview with) Ben Elton.

 Written by Jessica Hamilton.